 unfurl your banner to the breeze

 a spotted orchid in the verge

 the wind is in the blades and flags

 For details of campsites etc, see Accommodation: where I stayed (link below).

 The pitching of the tent was in fact straightforward.
 Perched on the south eastern corner of the West Mainland sticking out into Hoy Sound, it was actually the cold that got to me.
 I did not feel it from underneath as you might expect, but from above.
 I had a fitful night.
 After years of listening to women’s birth stories, what do I always say?
-If anything does go wrong at all, the thing that happens is not the thing they feared the most; it was something they hadn’t anticipated.
+If anything does go wrong at all, the thing that happens is not the thing you fear the most; it is something you haven’t anticipated.
 Perhaps the same is true of all problems.